 Our Board Diversity Policy sets out the Bank's approach to and framework for ensuring the diversity of our Board.
-Its objectives are to achieve a range of insights from a broader perspective in decision-making, to avoid groupthink, share country/industry peculiarities and ensure continuity in Board succession.
 The dimensions of diversity considered by our Board include functional and domain skills, regional experience, industry experience, age, gender, ethnicity and culture, tenure and independence.
+Our Board believes that a diversified board provides a wider range of insights and perspectives in decision-making, helps to avoid groupthink, facilitates the understanding of country/ industry peculiarities, and ensures continuity in Board succession.